isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-04-01-post-heat-and-rain-in-the-poetry-of-khoo-seok-wan.md

 The intense heat was, of course, a notable feature of Sin Chew‘s tropical climate, and Singapore was thus given the moniker “Yanzhou” (炎洲), meaning “hot island”.
 The heat was unbearable, especially in the absence of rain and modern conveniences such as electric fans and air-conditioning that we enjoy today.
 The Westerners living in Singapore felt the oppression of the weather, as did Khoo.[^3] He felt trapped and helpless as expressed in his poems, “nowhere to hide in the flaming heat”,[^4] using hyperboles such as the “boiling sea”, “scorching moon” and “burning river” to bring his experience to life:

-Bitterly hot for consecutive nights The heat evaporates all water in every corner Clear ripples shining the jade-green Nymphoides The bright moon scorching red
+Bitterly hot for consecutive nights <br>The heat evaporates all water in every corner <br>Clear ripples shining the jade-green Nymphoides <br>The bright moon scorching red

 苦热连宵甚，炎蒸遍水隅。 <br>清波明翠，月灼红珠。[^5]

-It seems like the summer has not ended The awe of the heat still accumulated within the island Half the river seems burning in red Thousands of trees enveloped in green
+It seems like the summer has not ended <br>The awe of the heat still accumulated within the island <br>Half the river seems burning in red <br>Thousands of trees enveloped in green

 犹未销残暑，炎威积岛中。<br>半江红似烧，万树绿交笼。[^6]